BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 Talk to Isha.
 This is all we can do for this quest right now.

-Enter the Hospital of Hope after your conversation with Aelita on the bridge.
-Inside the hospital, talk to Melia.
+Now we continue the main story.
+Head back inside the hospital and talk to Melia.
 Return to the Grand Dream Station and talk to Aelita.

 **Relationship Point Choices**:
 - All responses at GDS (-2 Aelita)